dotlang/language/README.md

 `process/int/var.int/val.float/val` is a condensed view of the signature of the funtion: `func process(var x:int, val y: float)->val string`.

-- There must be a single space between func and function name.
-- A function can determine whether is expects var or val inputs.
-If function wants to promise it won't change the input but caller can send either var or val, it can do so with eliminating qualifier or using val: `func process(x: int)`.
-- var/val qualifier is optional for function input/output. if missing, it is considered val and caller can send either val or var.
-But if it is `val`, caller can only send vals.
-- If function output does not have a qualifier, it will be val.
-`func process(var x:int) -> x` return is a val
-`func process(var x:int) -> int x` return is a val `func process(var x:int) -> val:int x` return is a val
-- If function wants to return a var and use shortcut:
-`func process(val x:int) -> var:int x+1`
-`func process(val x:int) -> var x+1`
-- A function can state it's output var/val. if qualifier is missing, function can return either var or val but caller can only assign the result to a val (unless it is making a copy).
-But if output is marked with `val`, function can only return a val.
-- So missing qualifier: either var or val can be used by sender but receiver should assume val.
-- function inputs should have val/var modifier so it won't be ambiguous whether something is potential for shared mutable state.
-If input modifier is missing, it is assumed to be var or val.
-- If function output type misses `var/val` modifier, it will be assumed `val`.
-`func add(x:int, y:int)->int`
-`func add(val x:int, val y:int)->val:int`
-These two definitions are different. var/val are part of function.
-Compiler/runtime will handle whether to send a ref or a copy, for val arguments.
-- You can omit `()` in function call if there is no local variable or argument with same name and function has no input.
-If there is local var with same name, compiler will issue warning: `var t:int = sizeof[int]`

-function inputs must be named.
-- Function output can be any type and any count.
-Even a tuple or a tuple with unnamed fields.
-Function is a piece of code which accepts a series of inputs and can return a single value.
 If you use `{}` for the body, you must specify output type and use return keyword.

 ```
-func my_func1(x: int, y: int) -> float { return x/y }
-func my_func1(y:int) -> float { return y/3 } ;you must specify input name
-func my_func(y:int, x:int) -> int { return 6+y+x } ;based on runtime arguments, one of implementations will be choosed
-func my_func(5:int) -> 9
-func my_func3(x: int, y: int) -> x/y  ;you can omit {} if its a single expression
-func my_func7() -> int { return 10;} ;fn has no input but () is mandatory
-func my_func7() -> 10  ;when function has just a return statement, there is a shortcut
-func my_func8() -> (int, int) { return 10,20 } ;function can return multiple values
-func myFunc9(x:int) -> {y:int} {y=12} ;you can have named output

  ;below function receives an array + a function and returns a function
 func sort(x: int[], comparer: func(int,int) -> bool) -> func(int, bool) {}